Great Neck Estates, New York: School district

-Great Neck Estates is located entirely within the boundaries of the Great Neck Union Free School District.
+Great Neck Estates is located entirely within the boundaries of (and is thus served by) the Great Neck Union Free School District.
 As such, all children who reside within the village and attend public schools go to Great Neck's schools.

 Library district

-Great Neck Estates is located within the boundaries of the Great Neck Library District.
+Great Neck Estates is located within the boundaries of (and is thus served by) the Great Neck Library District.